 Featured images: Mimmo Rotella, via Getty; Mimmo Rotella – La Donna e il Mito, 2002, via artsy.net.

 Peter Blake - The Pop Artist

 Arguably the most famous collage ever created by Sir Peter Blake was the sleeve he created for Sgt.
-Pepper’s Lonely Hearts Club Band, the eight studio album by The Beatles released in 1967.
-At the time already a renowned Pop artist, Peter Blake designed the front of the LP, which included a colourful collage featuring the Beatles in costume as the Sgt.
+Pepper’s Lonely Hearts Club Band, the eighth studio album by The Beatles released in 1967.
+At the time already a renowned Pop artist, Peter Blake designed the front of the LP, which included a colorful collage featuring the Beatles in costume as the Sgt.
 Pepper’s Lonely Hearts Club Band, standing with a group of life-sized cardboard cut-outs of famous people, including actors, sportsmen, scientists and gurus.
 In total, the collage includes 57 photographs and nine waxworks.
-In 2998, he created an updated version of Sgt. pepper for the campaign for Liverpool to become European Capital of Culture in 2008, with famous figures from the city’s history.
-Sir Peter Blake created other album covers as well, often in form of collages made of cut-out photographs and objects.
+In 2008, he created an updated version of Sgt. pepper for the campaign for Liverpool to become the European Capital of Culture in 2008, with famous figures from the city’s history.
+Continuing his work as a collage artist, Sir Peter Blake created other album covers as well, often in form of collages made of cut-out photographs and objects.

 Featured images: Peter Blake, via the-talks.com; Peter Blake – Sgt.
 Pepper’s Lonely Hearts Club Band, 1967, via vam.org.uk.